SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 - ```EstimateBoundsGeneric.sh```
 - ```TestMonGeneric.sh```

-*Comment:* The script ```TestMonWandBounds.jl``` produces the required estimates of W(p,q) and the bounds for the monotonicity check ad needs to be run before the TestMon*.jl scripts, using the bash script ```TestMonWandBounds.sh```.
+*Comment 1:* The script ```TestMonWandBounds.jl``` produces the required files with the estimates of W(p,q) and the bounds for the monotonicity check.
+This script needs to be run before the TestMon*.jl scripts, using the bash script ```TestMonWandBounds.sh```.

+*Comment 2:* The estimation was conducted at [sciCORE](http://scicore.unibas.ch/) scientific computing core facility at the University of Basel.
+The Julia version used was 1.2.
+Computation time depended on the script, ranging from 2-3 hours (WandTGeneric.jl and TestMonGeneric.jl) up to 48 − 72 hours (EstimateBoundsGeneric.jl).

 ## Scripts to Process the Estimates
-The following files contain the scripts used to read in and process the estimates produced with above *Slurm.jl scripts:
+The following files contain the scripts used to read in and process the estimates produced with above *Slurm.jl scripts.
+Once the estimates are saved in the respective .dat files, these scripts can be run as they are.

+- ```ReadEstimates.jl```
-- ```ReadEstimates.jl``` --- contains the functions to read in the estimates and to produce the plot of the bounds.
+Contains the functions to read in the estimates and produce the respective tables.
+- ```ReadT.jl```
-- ```ReadT.jl``` --- script to read in estimates of T and produce the plots.
+Script to read in estimates of T and produce the plots and tables.
+- ```ReadTRobust.jl```
-- ```ReadTRobust.jl``` --- same as above, but using the alternative estimates (robustness check).
+Same as above, but using the alternative estimates (robustness check).
+- ```ReadTestMon.jl```
-- ```ReadTestMon.jl``` --- script to read in the monotonicity violations obtained and saved in TestMonGeneric.jl.
+Contains the script to read in the monotonicity violations obtained and saved with TestMonGeneric.jl and produces the respective tables.

 ## Scripts for Plots in the Paper
 The last file contains scripts used for the plots:

-- ```ResamplingPlots.jl``` --- scripts to generate the group plots and the resampling plots.
+- ```Plots.jl```
+Scripts to generate the group plots, the resampling plots, and the plot showing the estimated bounds (which is done with function ```PlotTighterBounds()```; cf. the file for more information).

 # Data
 The data are contained in the file ```setofbids.csv```.
 Each of the 12401 rows corresponds to a submitted price-quantity pair.
 The columns are the following: